microsoft/Git-Credential-Manager-for-Windows/README.md

 ## How to use ##

 You don't.
-It [magically](<https://github.com/Microsoft/Git-Credential-Manager-for-Windows/issues/31>) works.
+It [magically](<https://github.com/Microsoft/Git-Credential-Manager-for-Windows/issues/31>) works when credentials are needed.
+One Example for when pushing to VSO it automatically opens a window and initialize an oauth2 flow to get your token.

 ### Manual Installation